-Fresh Hong Kong protest ends peacefully with demands unmet
+Hong Kong protesters end blockade of police headquarters

-HONG KONG (AP) — Protesters in Hong Kong ended their overnight siege of police headquarters peacefully, disappointed that their demands for the territory’s leader to formally withdraw a contentious extradition bill and police to apologize for heavy handed tactics are unmet.
+HONG KONG (AP) — Protesters in Hong Kong ended their overnight siege of police headquarters peacefully Saturday, disappointed that their demands for the territory’s leader to formally withdraw a contentious extradition bill and police to apologize for heavy handed tactics have gone unmet.

-By daybreak Saturday, police cleared the streets of barriers set up by protesters to snarl traffic in the Asian financial center, and only a few groups in the mostly youthful crowd remained.
+By daybreak, police had cleared the streets of barriers set up by protesters to snarl traffic in the Asian financial center, and only a few groups in the mostly youthful crowd remained.
 Many slept outside the legislature.

+Traffic was again smooth on a major thoroughfare through the government’s central complex as the protest movement regrouped to consider next moves.

+Police said nine female and four male staffers were hospitalized “with considerable delay” during the blockade.
+The police statement did not say whether they were injured in clashes or had otherwise become unwell.

 Hong Kong has been rocked by major protests for the past two weeks over legislative proposals that many view as eroding the territory’s judicial independence and, more broadly, as a sign of Chinese government efforts to chip away at the city’s freedoms.